Gina Raimondo: Payday lending

 During the Rhode Island General Assembly's 2012 session, Raimondo advocated for a decrease in the maximum allowable interest rate on payday loans in Rhode Island.
 She hosted a roundtable discussion with then-Providence mayor Angel Taveras and members of the Rhode Island Payday Reform Coalition.

 Raimondo submitted letters to the Senate and House Corporations Committees in support of payday reform legislation.
-She wrote "Far too many families are facing financial challenges that might be mitigated or avoided through a greater understanding of personal finance," and "payday loans exploit that lack of understanding ...
+She wrote: "Far too many families are facing financial challenges that might be mitigated or avoided through a greater understanding of personal finance," and "payday loans exploit that lack of understanding ...
 With numerous economic challenges, Rhode Island should not permit the sale of a financial product that traps so many customers in a cycle of debt."
-Raimondo wrote an op-ed in the edition of May 29, 2012 of The Providence Journal in support of payday lending reform.
+Raimondo wrote an op-ed in the May 29, 2012 edition of The Providence Journal in support of payday lending reform.

 Governor of Rhode Island (2015–2021)

 Elections

 In 2014, Raimondo ran for governor of Rhode Island, and won a contested Democratic primary against Providence mayor Angel Taveras and former Department of Education official Clay Pell.
 On November 4, 2014, Raimondo won the general election with 41% of the vote in a three-way race versus Republican Allan Fung and Moderate Party nominee Robert J. Healey.

 Raimondo was elected to serve as the vice chair of the Democratic Governors Association (DGA) for the 2018 election cycle.
-She was subsequently elected as chair of the DGA in 2019.
-In 2018, Raimondo ran for reelection, defeating former secretary of state Matt Brown in the Democratic primary and Republican nominee Fung in the general election.
-Raimondo's reelection made her the first candidate to secure a majority of votes for that office since 2006.
+She was elected chair of the DGA in 2019.
+In 2018, Raimondo was reelected, defeating former secretary of state Matt Brown in the Democratic primary and Republican nominee Fung in the general election.
+Her reelection made her the first candidate to secure a majority of votes for that office since 2006.